rajoanrahman100/flutter_tip_calculator/README.md

-# fluttertipcalculator
+# Tip Calculator

-A new Flutter application.
+A new Flutter application for calculating tips.

 ## Getting Started